sentryco/Telemetric/README.md

 ```

 ### Batch ping:
-Conserve resources by inteligently batch process the pings when the system deems it convenient
+Conserve resources by intelligently batch processing the pings when the system deems it convenient
 ```swift
 // You make your own class with the config you want. class Telemetric: TelemetricKind {